s1mplexy/common-mail-providers/README.md

 This repository provides a list of common email providers in json format.

-Requirmnets to be on this list:
+Requirements to be on this list:
 - The domain is used by several people to receive and send e-mails
 - Anyone can register for the domain either for free or paid
 - It is **not** a throwaway email domain